Paramedic, EMT, and AEMT Job Market

 Here is a brief overview of the current EMS job market.

-The Difference Between EMT, AEMT, Paramedic, and NEMT
+The Difference Between EMT, AEMT and Paramedic

 One of the largest differences between these professions is training.
 To qualify as an emergency medical technician (EMT), you must complete 120 to 150 hours of specialized training.
 Paramedics must complete EMT training as well as a 2-year course that includes an additional 1,200 to 1,800 hours of education and practice.